transifex/transifex-java/README.md

 ### SDK configuration

 Configure the SDK in your `Application` class.

 The language codes supported by Transifex can be found [here](https://www.transifex.com/explore/languages/).
-Keep in mind that in the sample code below you will have to replace
-`<transifex_token>` with the actual token that is associated with your Transifex project and resource.
+They can either use 2 characters, such as `es`, or specify the regional code as well, such as `es_ES`.
+Keep in mind that in the sample code below you will have to replace `<transifex_token>` with the actual token that is associated with your Transifex project and resource.

 ```java
     @Override